 Primary efforts in this area continued to be related to potential legislative initiatives with respect to OIG operations.
 The ARC OIG continues to support legislation that would provide improved protections for IGs, including appointee and career IGs, by consideration of alternatives such as removal for cause criteria and term limits as well as the prohibition of acceptance of bonuses.
 The majority of legislative review is performed by the PCIE/ECIE legislation committee which forwards the consensus remarks to the appropriate bodies.
+Comments were provided on various pieces of proposed legislation, including the Inspector General Reform Act of 2008, which was passed and signed into law October 14, 2008.

-SCHEDULE OF AUDIT REPORTS ISSUED OCTOBER 1, 2007 TO MARCH 31, 2008
+SCHEDULE OF AUDIT REPORTS ISSUED APRIL 1, 2008 TO SEPTEMBER 30, 2008